 Last month, we introduced a new series on the blog, in which we’ll give you a look at some of the industries our partner schools provide training for.
-At Climb Credit, all of us work hard to ensure these schools are high-quality and provide the right training to enter in-demand fields.
+At Climb Credit, all of us work hard to ensure these schools are high-value and provide the right training to enter in-demand fields.
 This week, we’re spotlighting the heavy equipment operations industry and our school partners in the space.

 Heavy equipment education usually involves vocational or postsecondary programs that teach students to operate heavy machinery.
 This can be anything from crane operation to excavation digging classes.
 Our very own Victoria Chung even got to visit one school, West Coast Training, and operate their 100-foot crane!